 Concussions can go largely unnoticed in young children as symptoms aren’t always immediately present and the incident that caused the concussion isn’t always readily apparent.
-Unfortunately, concussions also reach farther than just contact sports and young children may have a difficult time expressing how they feel after a hard fall or contact to their head.
+Unfortunately, concussions also reach farther than just contact sports and young children may have a difficult time expressing how they feel after a hard fall or contact their head.
 It is important for parents to recognize the warning signs of a concussion in order to seek medical care on behalf of their child and provide a proper recovery.

 - Excessive crying